 At this stage of writing, your content should be well polished.
 After taking your paper through a peer review and/or red pen edits:

-- Fix your grammatic mistakes and punctuation
+- Fix all grammatical mistakes and punctuational errors

 - Finalize your title

 - Format your paper based on the requirements

 I remember back when I just started writing academic essays, I didn’t struggle with gathering information or having good ideas.
 My grammar and syntax were also good.
 However, I struggled with organizing my ideas into coherent and flowing paragraphs.
 I didn’t have transitions, and my paragraphs were not always just one isolated idea.
 I combatted this by doing one simple step: outlining.
 As the article states, outlining is critical.
 It is crucial that you do not skip this step.
 It is a tedious process, but a paramount one that could make or break your whole paper.
 Under each sub-point of your essay paragraph, include a topic sentence, a connection to the thesis, a transition to the next idea.
 It doesn’t matter what you are writing about; do not write direct information on our outline.
 Instead, write key ideas and the way they could flow from one to another.